 Sample characteristics

-The sample used to assess RRi dynamics consists of a group of 272 subjects selected from a local community of elderly individuals.
+The sample used to assess RRi dynamics consists of 272 subjects selected from a local community of elderly individuals.
 The sample characteristics can be seen in Table 1

-Initial graphical exploration of RRi dynamics (see Figure 3) indicates a clear drop in RRi around the 5-7 minutes mark, associated the exercise-induced cardiovascular stress.
+An initial graphical exploration of RRi dynamics (see Figure 3) indicates a clear drop in RRi around the 5-7 minutes mark, associated with exercise-induced cardiovascular stress.
 However, greater variability across individuals in post-exercise recovery can be observed.

 Parameter estimation